lineality/bead_set_juzu/README.md

 However framed, the principle-concept-point here is the value in having a clear focus on, and effort-of-practice in, world-integrated directions (and that this is not an automatically agreed upon area of value, function, and meaning).

-### Recap: It may be helpful to think of this as three topics:
-1. Is the agenda to connect to the world or to destroy / escape from the world?
-2. Experiences that cannot be put into words, or the time-language space of every-day life?
-3. Separating the semantics from the writer's intended focus.

-Also:
-For math and theology, there are writers who arbitrarily delight in saying things that do not have a clear intended meaning, and there are readers who arbitrarily delight in reading things that are unclear.
-As an 'art' or 'game' hobby, this is probably fine, possibly great.
-But for consciousness research, and medical health, it is important not to confuse someone who is trying to speak meaningfully about a topic vs. someone who is deliberately entertaining themselves and others by saying meaningless confusions (which might have lovely artistic, or cathartic, or other value).
-There are also the well documented areas and disinformation and other non-meaningful language areas.
-Just because something was said does not indicate that there is any meaning in it to be read into, very often no meaning was ever intended.

 # Try three variables both ways: